Tyler Nevin Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.54 team ERA ranks 23rd among all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs given up (63 total, 1.1 per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (63 total, one per game).

-- Walker (4-3) takes the mound for the Phillies in his 13th start of the season.
-He's put together a 5.65 ERA in 57 1/3 innings pitched, with 45 strikeouts.

-- In his most recent time out on Thursday against the New York Mets, the righty threw four innings, allowing three earned runs while surrendering two hits.
+- In his most recent time out on Friday, the righty tossed 3 2/3 innings against the Washington Nationals, allowing seven earned runs while surrendering eight hits.

-- The 30-year-old has a 5.65 ERA and 7.1 strikeouts per nine innings across 12 games this season, while giving up a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.